Every artist has their story; some of us share the details

 In 2019 I began to dabble in watercolors and took a few classes.
 It was a lot of fun, met some neat people and found a good fit.
 There was just something about water moving through color that grabbed my attention.

 Currently I've chosen to use two mediums, the first being watercolor and the second pencil.
-It’s possible a little pen and ink might show up because I like to mix mediums.
+It’s possible a little pen and ink might return because I like to mix mediums.

 The pieces I’m sharing here are just some ideas I was playing with which brings me to style.
 I will be implementing impressionism.